Wind resource variation over time is the main cause of the variation of the production output of a wind farm.

 All irec indexes on predefined area take into account the period January 2011-December 2020 (10 years) as the long-term reference period.
 In the wind industry, a decade is a standard reference period, and not going far back in time allow to limit the risk of inconsistency of the data over time.
 More than the duration of the reference period, one of the key issues when comparing indexes year after year is the stability of this reference period.
 Thus, in order to maintain values comparable between each other from one year to another, this reference period will remain constant for upcoming years.

-Each new year a conversion factor will be provided to allow a translation of the energy indexes from the fixed long term reference period to the most recent decade.
+Each new year a conversion factor can be provided to allow a translation of the energy indexes from the fixed long term reference period to the most recent decade.

-Note that indexes on customized location can allow you to get indexes on the long term reference period of your choice
+Note that indexes on customized locations can allow you to get indexes on the long term reference period of your choice.

 irec indexes can be generated for the production monitoring of your PV plants.
 Solar indexes are provided under the same format and are generated for each plant specifically.
 Contact us for more information.

-Get pratical information about the sessions here: Windex, a training session proposed by Eoltech
+Get pratical information about the one-day sessions here: Windex, a training session proposed by Eoltech

 Any other question?
 Contact us